Living a Joyful Contemplative Life

 My first goal during a retreat is to create an atmosphere of trust, love and intimacy, so everyone feels comfortable about sharing as intimately as comfortable.
 In such an atmosphere connection happens in a miraculous way.
 Sharing with each other — and being still with each other — helps us to heal and integrate what has interrupted our life energy.

 We are mirrors of each other.
 If we open up to this truth and look carefully at what we see in others, we can save years of therapy and pain.
-When we embarrass the truth that we “can see the speck in our friend’s eye but don’t notice the log in our own eye,” we can start healing in unexpected ways.
+When we embrace the truth that we “can see the speck in our friend’s eye but don’t notice the log in our own eye,” we can start healing in unexpected ways.

 Bringing quiet and peace to your mind and helping you to listen to God within is the main focus of my work.
 It is where true healing begins.